hpcloud/stackato-cluster-tool/vagrant/dev-vagrant-repo/README.md

 vagrant ssh -c "ip -4 address"
 ```

-#### 5. Add a DNS entry for vagrant.stackato.com in your hosts file or DNS server
+#### 5. Add a DNS entry for your vagrant server hostname in your hosts file or DNS server